openforis/sepal-doc/docs/source/cli/ofgt.rst

 Output includes the following:

--   A file beginning with imad-[name of outfile].tif.
+-   A file beginning with :code:`imad-[name of outfile].tif`.
 This file contains the raw results of the IMAD process, one for each input band and the chi-squared layer (see Reference).
 -   The specified output file: This file contains 1’s and 0’s; 1’s indicate areas of change and 0’s indicate areas of no change.

 oft-clip.pl